spleennooname/webgl-clubber-demo/README.md

 # WebGL Clubber Demo

-> A WebGL Audio Visualizer detecting beat&rhythm & redirect output to GLSL shader.
+> A WebGL audio/reactive experiment, where rhythm and melody are computed in MIDI bands and redirected to a GLSL shader.

 ![screenshot](https://spleennooname.github.io/webgl-clubber-demo/screenshot.jpg)